 So tell me about this Hawaiian version…

-One fruit that comes in your mind when you think about Hawaii is pineapple.
+One fruit that comes in my mind when I think about Hawaii is pineapple.
 They have an abundance, so you will often find it in their food.
 Their cuisine is also heavily influenced by the wave of Asian immigrants who came to work on their pineapple and sugarcane plantations.
 Thus, Hawaiian fried rice!

 Many Hawaiians use Spam in their fried rice, as it’s extremely popular in these islands.
 It was originally brought there by American G.I.s and it became an important source of protein for locals when fishing around the islands was prohibited during World War II.